Car insurance for 17-year-olds

 - Take your “Pass Plus” course.
 This course teaches newly-qualified motorists how to handle some more advanced aspects of driving, such as driving at night or on the motorway.
 You’ll get a certificate for completing the course, and some insurers will offer a discount to younger drivers who have this.

 - Add a black box.
 A telematics box will track your driving activity and prove to your insurer that you’re a safe driver.
-Most insurers will offer you a discount if you agree to this.
+Black box insurers will offer you a discount if you agree to this.
+Assuming, of course, that you drive safely.
+Careless driving could have the opposite effect. .

 - Add additional safety measures.
-When you install extra safety measures to your vehicle, you reduce the likelihood of making a claim.
+When you install extra safety measures – such as an alarm or immobiliser – to your vehicle, you reduce the likelihood of making a claim.
 For that reason, most insurers are happy to reduce your premium when you do it.

 - Avoid unnecessary modifications.
 Modifications such as a spoiler or an expensive sound system can send your premium skyrocketing because your insurer will factor in the cost of replacing these luxury items.